 At that moment Ali, who you may remember looks after my garden, came in dressed in a set of Klan robes.

 “Ali,” I said.
-“Are you sure that’s entirely appropriate?”
+“Are you sure that’s entirely appropriate?
+There might be Americans at the party.”

-“Perhaps we should all go out and stand on the front lawn, Perhaps Marjorie could take a photograph of us from the landing upstairs?
+I was seized by a rather good idea, and said, “Perhaps we should all go out and stand on the front lawn.
+Marjorie could take a photograph of us from the landing upstairs.
 That window overlooks the garden and the picture will be lovely with the roses in the background.”

 Marjorie agreed and went up the stairs.
 A moment later she called down to say she couldn’t get the window open, and that she needed a little help.
 The window seemed blocked by something from the outside.

-As the sun glinted off my breastplate, we heard the silent hum of Amanda, my wife’s appalling friend, arriving visit with Marjorie, with whom you may remember she is in a torrid lesbian relationship.
+As the sun glinted off my breastplate, we heard the silent hum of Amanda, my wife’s appalling friend, arriving in her Prius to visit with Marjorie, with whom you may remember she is in a torrid lesbian relationship.
 I will not go into detail.

-With the unmistakable sound of tweed rustling Amanda stepped from her car, open mouthed, and said “What on earth is going on here?”
+With the unmistakable sound of tweed rustling Amanda stepped from her car, open mouthed, and said “What on earth’s going on here?”

 “Ali’s taking care of a blockage,” I said helpfully, and stared up the ladder.
 Amanda followed my gaze.